 Fruit trees benefit from pruning TWICE each year

-Once in the winter and once again in the summer - but please check the specific pruning sheets for your tree, as apricot and cherry trees are not pruned in winter.
+Once in the dormant season (usually winter, but not always!) and once again in the summer - but please check the specific pruning sheets for your tree, as apricot and cherry trees are not pruned in winter.

 Why prune in the summer?

 Summer pruning may seem counterintuitive, because removing branches and leaves reduces the total amount of photosynthesis that the plant can perform.
 This not only slows plant growth during the remainder of the growing season, but also reduces the amount of sugar that the plant otherwise would have stored in its root system during the dormant season to fuel its growth in the early spring.
 Yet, summer pruning of fruit trees is desirable for several reasons: